CodifyPlatform/CodeData/1968 - Subchapter 8 Places of Assembly.md

 ### **§27-549 General**

-The provisions of this section shall apply to all places of assembly classified in occupancy group [F-3](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-257) or [F-4](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-258) under the provisions of subchapter three of this chapter.
-[F-3](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-257) or [F-4](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-258) places of assembly shall comply with all the requirements of article two of this subchapter and the following:
+The provisions of this section shall apply to all places of assembly classified in occupancy group F-3 or F-4 under the provisions of subchapter three of this chapter.
+F-3 or F-4 places of assembly shall comply with all the requirements of article two of this subchapter and the following:

 #### (a) Stage requirements.

 ##### (1) With scenery and scenic elements.

-Where an [F-3](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-257) or [F-4](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-258) place of assembly provides a stage using scenery and scenic elements, the space shall comply with all of the requirements of this code applicable to F-1a places of assembly.
+Where an F-3 or F-4 place of assembly provides a stage using scenery and scenic elements, the space shall comply with all of the requirements of this code applicable to F-1a places of assembly.

 ##### (2) Without scenery and scenic elements.

-Where an [F-3](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-257) or [F-4](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-258) place of assembly provides a stage not using scenery or scenic elements, the space shall comply with all of the requirements of this code applicable to F-1b places of assembly.
+Where an F-3 or F-4place of assembly provides a stage not using scenery or scenic elements, the space shall comply with all of the requirements of this code applicable to F-1b places of assembly.

 ##### (3) Cabarets.

-In all [F-4](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-258) places of assembly used as a cabaret, the stage dressing rooms and property rooms shall be provided with automatic sprinkler and fire alarm protection in compliance with the provisions of subchapter seventeen of this chapter.
+In all F-4 places of assembly used as a cabaret, the stage dressing rooms and property rooms shall be provided with automatic sprinkler and fire alarm protection in compliance with the provisions of subchapter seventeen of this chapter.
 Existing premises shall be required to conform with this requirement on or before January twelfth, nineteen hundred eighty.

 ##### (b) Retroactive provisions.

-On or before January twelfth, nineteen hundred eighty, all places of assembly providing entertainment or used as a cabaret within [F-3](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-257) or [F-4](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-258) occupancies shall be provided with automatic sprinkler and fire alarm protection to comply with the provisions of subchapter seventeen of this chapter.
+On or before January twelfth, nineteen hundred eighty, all places of assembly providing entertainment or used as a cabaret within F-3 or F-4occupancies shall be provided with automatic sprinkler and fire alarm protection to comply with the provisions of subchapter seventeen of this chapter.
+{"mode":"full","isActive":false}